 ...W suffixed functions directly if specific handling is required.

-Also, Console doesn't support some newer Unicode features including Zero Width Joiners (ZWJ) which are used to join otherwise separate characters in Arabic and Indic scripts, and to combine emoji characters into one visual glyph!
+Also, Console doesn't support some newer Unicode features including Zero Width Joiners (ZWJ) which are used to combine otherwise separate characters in, for example, Arabic and Indic scripts, and are even used to combine several emoji characters into one visual glyph like the "people" emoji, and ninjacats.

-So what happens if you wanted to write a ninjacat emoji or complex multi-byte Chinese / Arabic characters onto the Console?
-Sadly, you can't!
+So what happens if you wanted to write complex and conjoined glyphs onto the Console?
+Sadly, you can't ... yet, but this too is a post for another time.

 So, where are we?